Locations:

 Issues with certain hormones can affect how well your body uses insulin.
 Hormonal disorders that can cause insulin resistance include:

-• Cushing’s syndrome: This condition happens when there’s extra cortisol in your body.
-Cortisol, the “stress hormone,” is vital to regulating your blood sugar levels (by increasing them) and turning food into energy.
-Excess cortisol can counteract the effects of insulin, causing insulin resistance.
+• Cushing’s syndrome: This rare condition happens when there’s extra cortisol in your body.
+Excess cortisol can counteract the effects of insulin, causing the condition.

-• Acromegaly: This is a rare but serious condition that happens when you have high levels of growth hormone (GH).
-High levels of GH can cause increased production of glucose, which can lead to insulin resistance.
+• Acromegaly: This is a very rare but serious condition that happens when you have high levels of growth hormone (GH).
+High levels of GH can lead to insulin resistance.

 Genetic conditions that cause insulin resistance

-Other inherited conditions that cause insulin resistance include:
+Other inherited conditions that can cause it include:

 Diagnosis and Tests